ARTISTS FOR HUMAN RIGHTS

 As the Assistant Secretary of the Smithsonian Institute for nearly a decade, Dr. Lovejoy engineered the "debt for nature swap" where he persuaded world banking institutions to forgive Third-world debt in the preservations of large tracts of rainforests.
 He headed Smithsonian research camps in the Amazon where he has toured members of the US Senate and led multiple expeditions.
 Dr. Lovejoy serves on the board of the Alley Foundation, and has served on the Scientific Advisory Committees to three Presidents of the United States as well as Science Advisor to the US Secretary of the Interior during the Clinton Administration.
 In 2001 he was awarded the prestigious Tyler Prize for Environmental Achievement.
 Dr. Lovejoy became the first recipient of the newly created Heinz Center Biodiversity Chair in August 2008.
 Previously he served as President of the Heinz Center since May 2002.

-Vanessa Stoller / Director of Events
+Vanessa Stoller / Executive Director/Board of Directors

 Vanessa Stoller has been committed to organizations that help others for over 30 years, whether it be volunteering for the Red Cross or giving of her time to her local church, food pantry for the homeless, or local Community theater and school projects.
 Her commitment has always been to improve the lives of others, from opening a free tutoring center in Los Angeles to volunteering in a drug rehabilitation program.
 Over the past few years she has been producing major events for a number of nonprofit organizations and is currently Director of Events for Artists for Human Rights.